 Hoping for the best but preparing for the worst is a good approach to take when it comes to cyber breaches and your small business.
 Knowing what to do after a cyber breach will only help you react quicker, which may help minimize the consequences.

 For more information on this type of risk, visit our cyber security page and check back with the TruShield blog regularly.
-If you’re interested in learning more about cyber coverage, contact us today for a free quote.
+Interested in learning more about cyber insurance or want to get a quote?
+Contact us at 1.844.429.9480 or start your quote today.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.